AngryCarrot789/FramePFX/README.md

 ### Automation/animation
 Always found automating parameters in the standard editors to be generally finicky.
 Ableton Live has a really good automation editor though, so I took a fair bit of inspiration from it:
-- Each clip has it's own keyframe/envelope editor that stretches the entirety of the clip.
+- Each clip has its own keyframe/envelope editor that stretches the entirety of the clip.
 Effects also use this
 - Tracks have the same, but it stretches the entire timeline.
 - Automating project settings, or anything else really, will soon be do-able on a timeline automation specific track (allowing for more than just video/audio tracks)

 The clip's automation sequence editor's target parameter can be changed by selecting a row (I call them "slots") in the property editor.
 The currently selected slot is what the clip shows (if clip automation is visible, click C to toggle)

-# General code/docs overview

-## Models and the UI

-I previously made this using MVVM, but I had to basically create ViewModels for every type of Model and map hierarchies of objects (Timeline->Track->Clip, TimelineViewModel->TrackViewModel->ClipViewModel), which was frustrating and made adding new features really difficult, so I decided to rewrite the entire program to use a mostly non-view-model design, kind of like MVP except views are the presenters themselves, where the models are just the state and the views/controls add and remove event handlers to obverse the state of the models.

-This turns out to be a lot more performant (which is actually the main reason I switched), somewhat just as easy to add new features, and the  signals between ViewModel/View are not entirely ICommands anymore.

-A comment was here about transitioning to Avalonia would take longer as a result, and well, 20 hours in and still not done

-All of the models are able to run without a front end UI.
-Any UI-interactions needed in the Core project (e.g. delete selected clips command) are done via interfaces which expose UI-specific behaviours.
-See the ITimelineElement class, which exposes the UI's timeline detains.

 ## Rendering
 Rendering uses SkiaSharp (for simplicity) and multiple render threads for speed.
 The `RenderManager` class handles the render initialisation.